MathieuBuisson/PSCodeHealth/docs/Metrics.md

 Lower is better, because lenghty functions tend to be difficult to read and maintain.

 #### Default thresholds : ([Source](http://www.ndepend.com/docs/code-metrics#NbLinesOfCode))
+The thresholds are 50% higher than the recommendations in the above article because PowerShell advanced functions tend have more boilerplate code than C# methods (mainly due to the various parameter attributes being more widely used in PowerShell, for validation purposes, pipeline input, etc...).
-  - Warning : greater or equal to 20
+  - Warning : greater or equal to 30
-  - Fail : greater or equal to 40
+  - Fail : greater or equal to 60

 ### ScriptAnalyzerFindings
 It counts the total number of best practice violations found by [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) in the specified function definition, regardless of their severity.